 Marquette University College of Nursing’s bachelor of science in nursing programs prepare women and men to be providers of care, leaders of care and members of the nursing profession.
-Upon graduation, students are well-prepared to provide safe, high-quality nursing care, care that encompasses populations of all ages in a variety of health care settings.
-Graduates of our B.S.N. programs consistently pass the national licensing exam on their first attempt at levels higher than the national average.
+Upon graduation, students are well prepared to provide safe, high-quality nursing care, care that encompasses populations of all ages in a variety of health care settings.
+Graduates of our B.S.N. programs pass the national licensing exam on their first attempt at levels higher than the national average.

 Baccalaureate Programs in Nursing